quattromani/childrenssafetyimmobilizer/index.md

-# The Children’s Gentle Immobilizer
+# THE CHILDREN'S GENTLE IMMOBILIZER
 #### Patent Pending #62/773,347

-## The Children’s Gentle Immobilizer is a simple, durable or one time use design, versatile, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in an antimicrobial-infused soft foam wrap with no extraneous straps, boards, velcro, medical tape, bandages, clamps, pins or fabrics.
+### The Children’s Gentle Immobilizer is a simple, durable or one time use design, versatile, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in an antimicrobial-infused soft foam wrap with no extraneous straps, boards, velcro, medical tape, bandages, clamps, pins or fabrics.

 The Children’s Gentle Immobilizer is designed for children weighing up to approx. 25 lbs.